Linux SysRq Key — How to Rescue a Frozen Server

 Other useful commands

-h- Help: Displays a list of available commands in the kernel log (dmesg).m- Memory: Displays information about memory usage.t- Tasks: Shows a list of currently running tasks (processes).f- Freeze: Invokes the “OOM killer” (Out-of-Memory killer) to kill the most memory-intensive process.
+h- Help: Displays a list of available commands in the kernel log (dmesg).m- Memory: Displays information about memory usage.t- Tasks: Shows a list of currently running tasks (processes).f- Full (OOM): Invokes the “OOM killer” (Out-of-Memory killer) to kill the most memory-intensive process.
 Useful when the system has frozen due to lack of memory.